-Deepika Jain, wife of Anurag Jain, head of Prepay Nation, shares what she’s learned about raising children in America.
+Deepika Jain, shares what she’s learned about raising children in America.

 When you’re a new, financially insecure immigrant, raising a child isn’t easy.
 This is especially true if your new country is vastly different culturally from your home country, as is the United States compared to India.

 My husband and I arrived in USA chasing a dream of higher education (me) and better career opportunities (him).
 Barely 11 months after we arrived, we found ourselves holding our first-born – a daughter who we named Ananya, meaning unique in Sanskrit.
 She was a dream to hold- bright eyed, head full of long dark hair, and absolutely beautiful.

 We were both the fumbling, first-time parents.
 I was on a students’ salary in Philadelphia, and my husband earned barely enough to get by in New York and take the train down to Philly on weekends.
 We had no support in USA – social, financial or otherwise.
 So my parenting challenges were not just about learning how to change diapers or to breastfeed; I also had to figure out how to pay for my baby’s needs —without getting intimidated by the ways of this new country.

 “The American health care system, with its emphasis on personal insurance, was bewildering, and occasionally frightening as well.
 In India, one just walked into a doctor’s office… Appointments were unheard of.”

 Navigating Through America’s Health Insurance System